senaekincioglu/senaekincioglu/README.md

 Here are some ideas to get you started:

 - 🌱 Hi there 👋 I'm Sena Ekincioğlu
+-
+- I am a software developer living in Istanbul, Turkey.

 - 🌱 I'm currently learning C#
 - 📫 How to reach me: ekincioglusena1@gmail.com